Karlos-Eduardo-Mrqs/Construcao-Html-Css-Javascript/Styling-Css/Module 1 - (First Passes)/IntrodutoriesConcepts- Number_01/FormattingConcepts.md

 ## Id X Class

 ### Id
-- id: Known as the identification attribute, that is, all tags must have their own ID.
+Known as the identification attribute, that is, all tags must have their own ID.
 To call it in the css is simple, let's assume that Text 4 has an ID called Span1 and I want to make the color of Span1 Magenta.
 How do we style this?:

 #### Formatting Id